seed-labs/seed-emulator/examples/23-ip-anycast/README.md

 as180.createHost('host-0').joinNetwork('net0', address = '10.180.0.100')
 as180.createHost('host-1').joinNetwork('net1', address = '10.180.0.100')
 ```
-It should be noted that this AS has two disjoint part, one has `net0`, and the
+It should be noted that this AS has two disjoint parts: one has `net0`, and the
 other has `net1`.
 These two networks are not connected by any router.
 We then connect one part of the AS to `ix100`, and connect the other part
 of the AS to `ix105`, and peer the AS with other ASes at these two locations.